PaulRps7/Stock-Comparison-Chart/README.md

 # Stock Comparison Graph
 This python code uses Yahoo Finance API (`yfinance`) paired with `matplotlib` to compare the performance of multiple stocks over a given period of time.
 - This is done by pulling the historical price (HSP) data from `yfinance` and indexing the prices to 100.
-The close prices are then plotted on `matplotlib`.
+The close prices are then plotted on a graph using `matplotlib`.
 ## How To Use
 Download `yfinance` by writing 'pip install' `yfinance` in your terminal.